Pax Corpus: Gameplay

 Pax Corpus is a third person action game, but includes an option to temporarily switch to first person vision.
 The player directs their character in a 3D environment, and must eliminate various enemies using several weapons.
 As the game progresses, the player levels up by finding flashcards that gain proficiency in new weapons.

 Development

-The Pax Corpus project was originally meant to adapt the MTV American animated series Æon Flux, commissioned from Cryo Interactive by Viacom New Media.
-A first version of the game was shown at the E3 convention in 1996, with the scenario inspired by the episode of the series entitled "The Demiurge".
-According to a page in GameSpot's "Video Game Graveyard," the project's abandonment occurred when Spelling Entertainment, having taken control of Viacom, merged Viacom with Virgin Interactive and canceled all ongoing projects at Viacom.
+The game was originally meant to adapt the MTV animated science fiction series Æon Flux, commissioned from Cryo Interactive by Viacom New Media, the video game division of MTV's parent company, Viacom.
+A beta version of the game was shown at the E3 convention in 1996, with the scenario inspired by the episode "The Demiurge".

+The project was abandoned after Viacom acquired Spelling Entertainment and merged Viacom New Media into Spelling's Virgin Interactive, at which time all previous projects at Viacom New Media were canceled.
 With the game already in late development, Cryo changed the names of the characters and certain details of the universe to remove the copyrighted elements of Æon Flux, then published the game under the title Pax Corpus.